 Thus, whenever you get home from a day of work, school, sports, shopping, or whatever it is you like to do, you need to limit how much dust you bring in.
 One of the best ways to do that is by taking off your shoes and leaving them on the porch.
 You can then step outside and wipe down each shoe so it doesn’t carry in nearly as much dust.

 You might be worried about your coat or scarf bringing in dust, but this doesn’t happen at nearly the same rate as shoes and other footwear.
-That said, if you’re still concerned, you can always install a coat hook right in your entryway.
+If you’re still concerned, you can always install a coat hook in your entryway.
 This way, the dust won’t be able to go far.

 We just talked about taking your shoes off on the front porch.
 Yet you can’t always help what other people outside of your family, such as visiting friends or even technicians like the plumber or the TV repairperson, do.